WHEN I MET THE CODE TALKERS

 Heads nodded.
 “We could have lost the war.
 Then we’d be slaves to Japan.”

-My article came out that August.
+My article came out in Smithsonian that August.
 I sent copies to the Navajo Code Talkers Association, but I never heard a word.
-In the decade that followed, the Code Talkers were portrayed in a Hollywood movie, their story told on PBS and the History Channel.
+In the decade that followed, the Code Talkers were portrayed in a Hollywood movie.
+Their story was told on PBS and the History Channel.
 Each Code Talker’s death made news.
 They were honored by presidents, the Pentagon, and in a dozen books.

 The last original Code Talker died in 2014, but ceremonies continue.
 Whenever I see more celebration, I remember something Keith Little told me.
 “Most of us are common men.
 We don’t get in the front line and wave our arms.
 We know what we did and can tell it as it was without having to wave it on a TV screen.”